 Cape Town - Cederberg.
 On our way out of the city we drive past the beautiful Table Bay area.
 Our destination today is the Cederberg Mountains where we stay at a beautiful campsite surrounded by wine farms.
-Arriving in the afternoon we sample some of the local wines before spending our first night under canvass.
+Arriving in the afternoon we have the opportunity to sample some of the local wines before spending our first night under canvass.

 Overnight: Cederberg | Lunch, Dinner